 - 15 - Special Centers & Community Schools

 - 5 - K-8 Schools

 - 3 - Vocational Schools

 What are the school grades from the Florida Department of Education?

 For 2014/15 (latest figures not including high schools) the breakdown is:

 What is the current Graduation Rate and Drop Out Rate?

-What’s the total square footage used by the District?
+What's the total square footage under roof used by the District?

-The total amount of square footage, including school buildings and administrative offices, is approximately 10 million square feet.
+The total amount of square footage under roof is approximately 13 million aquare feet.